LuffyDrago/Easybank-landing-page/README.md

 You will also see any lint errors in the console.

 ## Learning Outcomes❗
-- The overarching lesson for me in developing the site was project structure.I was unfamiliar with how to access images, and how to setup and use Sass and React.
+- The overarching lesson for me in developing the site was project structure.I was unfamiliar with how to access images, and how to setup and use Sass with React.
 I chose to create a separate style folder utilizing CSS.

 - Creating the Navbar and The header was the hardest part of the project.
 In creating the Navbar the usestate (React approach) was a learnng experience.
 I tried using the images as given and failed.
 I used font-awsome icons to substitute the hamburger and close images on the navbar.